Shinhunjun/HatefulMemeProject/GAT(meme)/README.md

 ### Data Preparation
 1. **Input Features**:
    - **Image Embeddings**: Pre-trained embeddings for meme images.
-   - **Text Embeddings**: Embeddings extracted from meme-associated text.
+   - **Text Embeddings**: Extracted embeddings from meme-associated text.
    - **Captions**: Textual descriptions generated from meme images.
    - **VQA Outputs**: Answers generated from visual question answering models.

 2. **Graph Construction**:
    - Each meme is represented as a graph with two nodes:
-     - Image embedding node
+     - Image embedding node.
-     - Meme text embedding node
+     - Meme text embedding node.
-   - Edges are fully connected between nodes.
+   - Edges are fully connected or constructed using cosine similarity.

 3. **Training and Validation Splits**:
    - Train, validation, and test splits were used to evaluate model performance.

+---

 ### Model

 #### Graph Attention Network (GAT) Architecture
-The GAT model used in this experiment is designed to capture relationships between nodes in a graph by assigning attention scores to edges.
+The GAT model is designed to capture relationships between nodes in a graph by assigning attention scores to edges.
 This allows the model to weigh the importance of neighboring nodes when aggregating features.
 Key components of the GAT architecture include:

 1. **Input Layer**:
    - Takes node features as input (e.g., image and text embeddings).